code-423n4/docs/roles/wardens/submission-guidelines.md

 C4 accepts vulnerability reports via the audit submission form.

-In order to help us triage and prioritize submissions, please ensure that your reports:
+In order to help us triage and prioritize findings, please ensure that your submissions:

-- Are submitted no later than the audit stop time.
+- Are submitted before the submission deadline;
-- Use the audit submission process.
+- Use the correct submission form;
-- Follow the correct report format.
-(See next section.)
+- Follow the correct format (see next section);
-- Describe the location the vulnerability was discovered and the potential impact of exploitation.
+- Describe the location the vulnerability was discovered and the potential impact of exploitation;
-- Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).
+- Offer a detailed description of the steps needed to reproduce the vulnerability (coded Proof of Concept or screenshots are encouraged);
-- Have not been surfaced as "known issues" (see audit repo README for details).
+- Have not been surfaced as "known issues" (see audit repo README for details); and
-- Are written in English, if possible.
+- Are written in English.

 ## Submission types